ILIAS-eLearning/ILIAS/Services/Mail/README.md

 format.

-It SHOULD be used whenever you want to explicitly send an email to external email addresses.
+It SHOULD be used whenever you want to explicitly send an email to external email addresses and you don't want to use one of the existing wrappers described below.
 This class is mainly used for external procedures, e.g. if user has not yet access to ILIAS, e.g. in the registration process.